1963 Yugoslav Constitution: Practice

 42 amendments were added to this Constitution until the adoption of the new 1974 Yugoslav Constitution.
 This shows that the stability of institutions was not achieved for longer terms.
-New amendments strengthened the position of autonomous provinces, introduced new areas of self-government and the former federal agencies have become common, instead of remaining superior.
+New amendments strengthened the position of autonomous provinces, introduced new areas of self-government and the former federal agencies gradually became common within the federation, instead of remaining superior over the republics.